On Not Quitting Sugar

 - fructose does not increase weight gain or blood triglycerides in normal weight or overweight individuals

-- replacement of other carbohydrates with fructose has no detrimental effects on blood pressure
+- replacement of other carbohydrates with fructose has no detrimental effects on cholesterol levels

 - fructose or other sugars do not increase markers of diabetes, uric acid or body mass index